hirasso/rh-admin-utils/README.md

 - Adds a publish/save button to the admin bar
 - Removes plugin ads (Looking at you, Yoast SEO...)
 - Allows users with role "Editor" to add new users (highest role: `editor`)
-- Adds certain page resitrictions (slug, hierarchy, page template, ...)
+- Adds opt-in page resitrictions that can only be changed by Administrators (slug, hierarchy, page template, ...)
 - Adds an environment switcher
 - Adds several ACF field enhancements (browse the source of the `scr/ACF...` classes)
 - Adds a robust embed cache